aksal11/Pythons-Hunger/README.md

 - Dynamic Difficulty
 - HighScore

-More Feautes need to be implemented and under development
+More Features needs to be implemented and under development.